-- 17.1 By the end of the current financial year, the Council will have delivered ongoing budget savings of £141m since 2009/10.
-Despite the proposed 2% ASC precept which will raise around £1.59m, it is necessary for the Council to find further budget savings in order to deliver a balanced budget without using an unsustainable level of one-off balances. - 17.2 Appendix 10 therefore includes a schedule of additional savings that if after our detailed final consultation with service users and other stakeholders were all delivered would generate a total saving of £7.931m in 2023/24 (before leakage from general fund).
-Clearly after already having delivered £141m of savings, these savings now put

-- forward will include some proposals that are more challenging.
-As explained elsewhere in this report, extensive consultation with service users and partners will be undertaken in order to, where possible, identify ways to mitigate the impacts of the proposals or to identify alternative options. - 17.3 Whilst additional net investment totalling over £7.26m net of savings into Adult Social Care in 2023/24 is put forward in this report and £2.5m net of savings into the Children's Safeguarding budget for next year, it is not possible, even in these services to continue providing the same services in the same ways.
+- 16.1 By the end of the current financial year, the Council will have delivered ongoing budget savings of £141m since 2009/10.
+Despite the proposed 2% ASC precept which will raise around £1.59m, it is necessary for the Council to find further budget savings in order to deliver a balanced budget without using an unsustainable level of one-off balances. - 16.2 Appendix 10 therefore includes a schedule of additional savings that if after consultation with service users and other stakeholders were all delivered would generate a total saving of £7.931m in 2023/24 (before leakage from general fund).
+Clearly after already having delivered £141m of savings, these savings now put forward will include some proposals that are more challenging.
+As explained elsewhere in this report, extensive consultation with service users and partners will be undertaken in order to identify ways to mitigate the impacts of the proposals or to identify alternative options. - 16.3 Whilst additional investment totalling over £7.26m net of savings into Adult Social Care in 2023/24 is put forward in this report and £2.5m net of savings into the Children's Safeguarding budget for next year, it is not possible, even in these services to continue providing the same services in the same ways.
 In order to ensure that the Council can continue to always meet the assessed needs of vulnerable adults and children in our community, it is necessary for new approaches to be taken to deliver better outcomes for our clients and to ensure that we operate as efficiently as possible.
 Cost improvement plans are therefore in place for both Children's Safeguarding and Adult Social Care.
-Details of these Cost Improvement strategies are included as Appendices 12 and 11. - 17.4 "Invest to Save" savings proposals delivered through capital investment can result in better outcomes for clients as well as significantly reducing costs, for example officers from across the Council are investigating the potential to deliver significant cost savings but also better outcomes for young people by looking at options to support our Foster Carers.
-This work has focused on ensuring that accommodation is not a barrier to foster care.
-This support will enable existing carers to expand their offer and to support new Carers who currently don't have accommodation that would be suitable.
-The work to date has identified a range of opportunities to create more Council placements.
-Out of 42 Children in Residential Care settings at an average cost of £220k per child there are a number of children who will be ready to step down to a foster placement over the next 12 to 18 months if those placements existed.
+Details of these Cost Improvement strategies are included as Appendices 12 and 11.

+16.4 "Invest to Save" savings proposals delivered through capital investment can result in better outcomes for clients as well as significantly reducing costs, for example officers from across the Council are investigating the potential to deliver significant cost savings but also better outcomes for young people by looking at options to support our Foster Carers.
+This work has focused on the provision of changes to accommodation to enable existing carers to expand their offer and to support new Carers who currently don't have accommodation that would be suitable.
+The work to date has identified a range of opportunities.
+Out of 42 Children in Residential Care settings at an average cost of £220k per child there are 9 children who will be ready to step down to a foster placement over the next 12 months if those placements existed.
 In addition, there are a number of children in Residential care where one of the key barriers to placement is the provision of suitable accommodation e.g. adapted/specialist homes.
 Delivering such projects requires co-ordinated cross Council working which is already being demonstrated in the redevelopment of the former Red Lion public house site in Wellington.

-18.0 Investments
+17.0 Investments